ColeHausman/NAO6-Research/README.md

 ```
 virtualenv -p /Library/Frameworks/Python.framework/Versions/2.7/bin/python2.7 venv_py2.7
 ```
-*Note that depending on your installation, your python2.7 may be located elsewhere
+*Note that you should also be able to use `/usr/local/bin/python` as your python2.7.18 path

 5. Activate your virtual environment using:
 ```